-We hope you find some useful information regarding the completely custom prosthetic restorations we fabricate and fit in our clinic in Seattle, Washington.
+We hope you find some useful information regarding the completely custom prosthetic restorations we fabricate and fit in our clinic in Tacoma, Washington.
 We welcome inquiries.

 Depending on the extent of the surgery, it is recommended that patients wait approximately 6 months to ensure complete healing, and eliminate swelling prior to impression taking.
 The physician is consulted to determine when the patient is ready for prosthetic treatment.
 The authorization process may be started before clinical appointments.